dotlang/language/README.md

 ## Exception handling

 There is no explicit support for exceptions.
 You can return a specific `exception` type instead.
-You can use chaining operator to streamline calling multiple functions without checking for exception output each time.

 If a really unrecoverable error happens, you should exit the application by calling `exit` function in core.